The Chihuahua is a delightful dog, not least because that pint-size body contains a whole heap of character.

 But don’t take Kurgo’s word for it because they have the harness independently tested by a university testing facility that certifies children’s restraints.

 The harness passed (this sounds obvious, but not all products claiming to be crash-tested are safe…some were tested but failed!)

-Again, balancing the pawsitive with the negative, this may not be the most comfortable harness to wear whilst exercising and it’s only available in black.
+Again, balancing the positive with the negative, the Kurgo crash-tested may not be the most comfortable to wear whilst exercising and it’s only available in black.

 No one said we had to be dull and boring!
 Fed up with black?

-Then put some sparkle in your life with this Doggyzstyle Rhinestone harness – it’s the bling every Chihuahua secretly craves.
+Then put some sparkle in your life with the Doggyzstyle Rhinestone – it’s the bling every Chihuahua secretly craves.